uwhackweek/hackweeks-as-a-service/docs/services/lead-eScience.md

 ## Specific Activities

-* assist in proposal writing and budget negotiation
+* Assist in proposal writing and budget negotiation.
-* assemble an organizing team
+* Assemble an organizing team.
-* facilitate planning meetings to get clear on purpose and scope
+* Facilitate planning meetings to get clear on purpose and scope.
-* meet with organizers to balance workloads and review deadlines
+* Meet with organizers to balance workloads and review deadlines.
-* communicate eScience hackweek mission and values to participants and organizers
+* Communicate eScience hackweek mission and values to participants and organizers.
-* facilitate the opening day of the hackweek to set the stage for a positive learning environment
+* Facilitate the opening day of the hackweek to set the stage for a positive learning environment.
-* evaluate survey and debrief results to design improvements for future events
+* Evaluate survey and debrief results to design improvements for future events.

 `````{dropdown} **People With Experience in this Role**
 :open: